How to make your savings count

 We know that this is pretty straight forward – however, it’s a good idea to look a little deeper into the interest rates on offer for savings accounts.

-Knowing what the base rate and maximum interest rates are a great start.
-The minimum interest rate gives you an idea of how much you will earn on your savings any given month, and the maximum is how much you could earn if you followed all of the account’s terms and conditions.
+Knowing what the base rate and maximum interest rates are is a great start.
+The minimum interest rate gives you an idea of how much you will earn on your savings in any given month, and the maximum is how much you could earn if you followed all of the account’s terms and conditions.

 This takes us into our next point.

 If you come across a savings account that is offering a better interest rate than you currently receive, it’s time to investigate what you would need to do to receive this rate.

 This could include depositing a minimum amount each month, depositing a certain number of times or even not making any withdrawals.

 Look further than your current bank

 Put your current bank aside for a second because there are so many options on the market, why would you want to limit yourself?

 Take a look around to see if the rate on the highest interest rate savings account for your current bank can be beaten elsewhere.

 Do you know where your savings are currently sitting?
 Are they in a transaction account, offset or savings account?
 Would you know the difference it could make to your savings having it sit in one account versus spread across multiple accounts (and frequently multiple banks)?